Tour du Mont Blanc

 |Single room surcharge||689.00||689.00|

-Category: 3* hotels and guest houses, dormitory in Val Ferret, depending on availability, rooms with en-suite bathrooms cannot always be booked.
+Hotel information: You will stay in 3* hotels and guest houses, a dormitory in Val Ferret, and depending on availability, rooms with en-suite bathrooms cannot always be booked.

 | Season 1 |